-If all remote operation invocations are passed through metaobjects, certain aspects of application and middleware behavior can adapt transparently when system requirements and environmental conditions change by simply modifying the behavior of the meta-objects.
-To change meta-object behaviors, the DOC middleware can either (1) provide modified meta-objects for the client or (2) embed hooks implementing a meta-object protocol (MOP) in the meta-objects to invoke operations that provide customized behavior for meta-objects based on the data passed by the meta-objects.
-In the context of CORBA, customized meta-objects are called smart proxies and other meta-objects that implement the MOP are called interceptors.
+As all operation invocations pass through meta-objects, certain aspects of application and middleware behavior can be adapted transparently when system requirements and environmental conditions change by simply modifying the metaobjects.
+To modify meta-objects, the DOC middleware can either (1) provide mechanisms for developers to installed customized meta-objects for the client or (2) embed hooks implementing a meta-object protocol (MOP)[6] in the meta-objects and provide mechanisms to install objects implementing the MOP to strategize these meta-object behaviors.
+In the context of CORBA, smart proxies are customized meta-objects and interceptors are objects that implement the MOP.